-It’s nearly Valentine’s Day, so here’s a bit about the love life of a little bird—the black-capped chickadee—who is such a joy to have around.
-Let’s start in winter, when black-capped chickadees spend their time in flocks.
+It’s nearly Valentine’s Day, so here’s a bit about the love life of a little bird — the black-capped chickadee — who is such a joy to have around.
+Let’s start late in the year, when black-capped chickadees typically spend their time in flocks.

 Birds of a Feather

-Flock formation typically starts in autumn, although it may begin earlier at higher elevations or more northerly latitudes.
-Anywhere from two to eighteen birds may make up a flock, with six to ten members most likely.
-Flocks contain adult birds who bred the previous season, “floaters” (those who didn’t get lucky or belong to more than one flock), and young chickadees from other areas who were born that year.
-Members feed together by day and roost together (but individually) at night, but all is not calm and congenial.
+Flock formation typically starts in autumn, although it may begin earlier at high elevations or more northerly latitudes.
+Anywhere from two to eighteen birds may make up a flock in a territory of more than a dozen acres, with six to ten members most likely.
+Flocks contain adult birds who bred the previous season, “floaters” (those who didn’t get lucky or belong to more than one flock), and young chickadees born that year who’ve immigrated from other areas (to keep the gene pool diverse).
+Members feed together by day and roost together at night (but individually—chickadees don’t like to snuggle), but all is not calm and congenial.

 Exceptionally complex social behavior occurs in winter chickadee flocks.
 Each member falls into a linear pecking order, with higher-ranking individuals surviving better than those ranked lower.
-Birds at the top of the hierarchy get the best—the most nutritious food, the safest cover, the finest breeding sites.
+Birds at the top of the hierarchy get the best of everything—the most nutritious food, the safest cover, the finest breeding sites.
 The order has a purpose: To ensure that the strongest birds can breed in ample territory that provides enough food for their young to survive and thrive.
+Flock members keep in touch with each other using various calls, so that no one’s left behind.

 Rank is determined by several factors: